Fast-64/fast64/fast64_internal/oot/README.md

 7. Compile and run the game.
 This was tested for commit 20c1f4e.

 ### Scene Overview
-In Blender, the "empty" object type is used to define different types of OOT data.
+In Blender, the "empty" object type is used to define different types of OOT data, including scenes and rooms.
 For scenes, there must be a specific parenting hierarchy:

 ![](https://bitbucket.org/kurethedead/fast64/raw/master/images/oot_scene_hierarchy.png)